 THEY WILL BE HEARD (TWBH) follows the lives and dreams of Cuban heavy metal band ESCAPE from their early days as Cuban rock gods in Havana to their uncertain futures as immigrants in the United States.

-Born out of the hardships of the Special Period (from 1991 to 2000), a time of severe economic crisis plagued by food, medicine and electricity shortages, Escape embodied the frustrations of Cubans on the island.
-Fueled by aspiring metaleros ALEJANDRO PADRON (drummer) and JUSTO VALDEZ (lead guitar), Escape mastered the forbidden genre of metal, producing complex Cuban rhythms while embracing Western riffs, giving a voice to the angry and disenfranchised.
+Born out of the hardships of the Special Period (1991 to 2000), a time of severe economic crisis plagued by food, medicine and electricity shortages, Escape embodied the frustrations of Cubans on the island.
+Fueled by ALEJANDRO PADRON (drummer) and JUSTO VALDEZ (lead guitar), Escape mastered the forbidden genre of metal, giving a voice to the angry and disenfranchised.
 Despite difficulties securing instruments and learning how to play, the young band dominated the Cuban metal scene, becoming the voice of Cuban rebellion.

 Justo Valdez and Alejandro Padron, 1998